ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 ## TLS by default

 [Transport layer security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS), is a set of technologies used for link-layer encryption.
 It's a commonly used technology; most of the web browsing you do every day uses TLS.
 Using TLS by default provides a robust set of encryption and authentication standards.
-These standards help to improve the stability, security, and performance of IPFS.
+In this release, we're switching TLS to be the default transport.
+This means we'll try to encrypt the connection with TLS before re-trying with SECIO.
+SECIO will be deprecated in an upcoming next release.

 ## EthDNS support for `.eth`